zzk-123-456/ADA-CS/README.md

 ### Digits and DomainNet

-To run the method on the Digits and DomainNet datasets use the code from Digits_DomainNet.If you wanted to use the ADA-CS method on the Digits dataset, you could run the following code:
+To run the method on the Digits and DomainNet datasets use the code from ```Digits_DomainNet```.If you wanted to use the ADA-CS method on the Digits dataset, you could run the following code:

 ```
 python train.py --load_from_cfg True  --cfg_file config/digits/clue_mme.yml  --al_strat 'CLUE' --da_strat 'mme' \